streamthoughts/kafka-connect-file-pulse/docs/accessing-data-and-metadata.md

-# Acceding Data and Metadata
+# Accessing Data and Metadata

 Some filter properties (like : [AppendFilter](#appendfilter)) can be configured using *Simple Connect Expression Language*.